atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 that they must mob it in the gallery, as it would be utterly impofilblp for them to get places on the day of performancei most: of them being taken a fortnight or three weeks before.
 To this way pfi proceeding Mrs. Selby made no objee
 «
-tion, as Ihe could not, Ihe said, appear dressed in public till Ihe got proper clothes : “I do not choose" " She, “to purchase any till I see what is
+tion, as Ihe could not, Ihe said, appear dressed in public till Ihe got proper clothes : I do not choose" " She, to purchase any till I see what is
 4
-“the newest fashion : I have clothes
+the newest fashion : I have clothes
 •0
-“enough, but T fuppose they won’t “make up in the present taste."
+enough, but T fuppose they won’t make up in the present taste."
-1 4 “Oh,
+1 4 Oh,

-II V ‘‘ Oh, dear Madam !" replied Mrs. i|j Jefferson“ “in London only SI “grow old by Ipeing seen— — is impos
+II V ‘‘ Oh, dear Madam !" replied Mrs. i|j Jefferson in London only SI grow old by Ipeing seen— — is impos
-II “fible to keep any genteel conipany
+II fible to keep any genteel conipany
-III “here without a great change of
+III here without a great change of
-I clothes: no genteel people' ever api
-“appear twice together in the same
+I clothes: no genteel people' ever api appear twice together in the same
-I “gown."
+I gown."
 ! ' ' ' ■ ' ' ■
 t. • •
 »
-“Well!
-I like that fashion vastly" " said Maria; “I love variety prodi“
+Well!
+I like that fashion vastly" " said Maria; I love variety prodi
-“: V •.
+: V •.
-“nothing looks So like people of “quality, to be Sure, " Said the oilman' ' “as appearing in a great number “of rich Silks."
+nothing looks So like people of quality, to be Sure, " Said the oilman' ' as appearing in a great number of rich Silks."
 The miss Selbys, both, alien ted to that position, but with very Serious faces; as they began to fear they Should _. never I ♦
 *